anniezh12/hiring-engineers/answers.md

 `root@aniqa/etc/datadog-agent://# nano datadog.yaml`

 I located the `tags:` in the yaml file and changed it from comment to a command (by removing the `#` character).
-Here, I added additional tags (note predefined or custom tags can be added ideally key-value pairs like `region:east` etc).
+Here, I added additional tags (Note: Predefined or custom tags can be added, ideally key-value pairs like `region:east` etc).

 ![assigning tags in YAML file](images/collecting-metrics/tag-assignment-datadog-yaml.png)